 Jeffrey Shears is a joint appointed Professor in the Social Work Departments at North Carolina Agricultural & Technical State University & UNC Greensboro, where he is also the Director of the Joint Masters Social Work Program (JMSW).
 He is also the Co-Director of the Moynihan Institute on Fatherhood Policy and Research and the Board Chair of the Fatherhood CoMission.
 Dr. Shears earned his BSW and Masters in Education Administration from North Carolina A&T State University and his PhD in Social Work from the University of Denver.
-His research interest is men (fathering, multicultural issues, HIV and AIDS) and quantitative research with an emphasis on data sharing among social service agencies.
-In addition, Dr. Shears has an extensive list of academic publications on fathering featured in national and internationally refereed journals.
-He is co-author of the acclaimed “What all Dads Should Know” (Createaspace Publishers, 2011).
+His research interest is fathers' influence on child development, intergenerational fathering, and fathering in African American communities.
+He has an extensive list of academic publications on fathering featured in national and internationally refereed journals.